LuceleneL/portSentencer/README.md

 This program receives as input one or more textual files with text in Portuguese and generates a single textual file where each sentence is saved in a different line.
 For example, if the following text is given as input:

 `A rua Dr. Flores é uma rua da cidade de Porto Alegre?
-Quase 90% dos gaúchos vai`
+Provavelmente, 90% dos gaúchos vai`

 `dizer-nos que sim.
 Até os que não moram em nos bairros de Porto Alegre.`